Copy number alteration fingerprint predicts the clinical response of oxaliplatin-based chemotherapy in metastatic colorectal cancer

 here we got the CNA segment files,first we do a filter,delect all segments with num_marks <10,make the file colnames as: chr,start,end segval,sample

-We extracted CNA features described in our previous studies(2021 Wang et.al, 2023 Tao et.al) and also global CNA status indicator: CNA burden, amplification/deletion of each chromosome.
+We extracted CNA features described in our previous studies(2021 Wang et.al, 2023 Tao et.al) and also global CNA status indicator: CNA burden (proportion of CNA in the genome18); Chromosomal amplification (AMP) or deletion (DEL) ratio; Chromosomal AMP/DEL level (diploid-referenced change magnitude).

 data <- readRDS("../data/exampleSeg.rds")